ICT Catalogue as a tech blog in Ghana takes the time to bring you How Ghana Has Advanced In The Level Of Technology To Fight Coronavirus So Far.

 The Rate Of Online Applications Increased

-From how to apply for DVLA online, how to apply for Birth cert online, how to apply for a Ghanaian Bio-metric passport online, these have increased so far as most people can’t visit the physical offices for the manual processes involved.
+From how to apply for DVLA online, apply for birth certificate online, how to apply for a Ghanaian Bio-metric passport online, these have increased so far as most people can’t visit the physical offices for the manual processes involved.

 AI to Help Fight Coronavirus in Ghana